deprecate/gulp-soynode/README.md

 Options can be set via `soynode(options)`, the keys can contain the following:

-- `tmpDir` {string} Path to a directory where temporary files will be written during compilation. {Deprecated: use outputDir}
-  [Default: /tmp/soynode]
 - `inputDir` {string} Optional path to a directory where files will be read.
 When compiled from a directory, this option will be overwritten with the caller inputDir.
 [Default: process.cwd()]
 - `outputDir` {string} Path to a directory where files will be written.
 [Default: null]
 - `eraseTemporaryFiles` {boolean} Whether to erase temporary files after a compilation.